"Parenting with PTSD:

 Continuing Education: Applications for 3 hours of continuing education credits will be submitted for Social Workers, LMHCs, LMFTs, and Nurses.
 Please contact Jenny Huynh (email@example.com) for the status of the CE accreditation.
 This training is approved for 3 hours of continuing education for Psychologists.
 RiversideCommunity Care is approved by the American Psychological Association to sponsor education for Psychologists.
 Riverside Community Care maintains responsibility for this program and its content.

 Registration: Registration is $55 per person or $35 per person for Riverside Community Care employees.
 Pre-registration is required.
 Complete the registration online by filling in the appropriate information and paying by credit card or, if you prefer, a hard copy of the registration form is available online to print out and complete.
 If you prefer to pay by check, please make the check payable to “Riverside Community Care” and send it to: Jenny Huynh, Riverside Trauma Center, 255 Highland Ave., Needham, MA 02494.
 The registration deadline is 12/9/16.

 Registration starts at 9 am.
 Refunds will not be available for this training.

 Coffee and bagels will be provided.
 Please share this information with others who are interested in these topics.

 Riverside Trauma Center

-Riverside Trauma Center, a service of Riverside Community Care, helps people in Massachusetts recover from the overwhelming stress caused by traumatic events by providing community outreach, consultation, and counseling.
+Riverside Trauma Center, a service of Riverside Community Care, promotes resilience and recovery for individuals and communities who are impacted by potentially traumatic events by providing training, community outreach, consultation, and counseling.
 Traumatic events include natural disasters, serious accidents, suicides, homicides, and terrorism.
-We also educate communities and organizations about suicide prevention and postvention, psychological trauma, resilience, and the emotional needs of returning veterans. www.riversidetraumacenter.org
+We also educate communities and organizations about suicide prevention, psychological trauma, creating trauma-sensitive organizations and communities, and the emotional needs of veterans. www.riversidetraumacenter.org